bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-2-validator-taxonomy.md

 ```
 output:
     Minimum exited validator effective balance: 30 ETH
-    Non-slashed validator (minimum, maximum) balance: (30, 32) ETH
+    Non-slashed validator balance (min, max): (30, 32) ETH
-    Slashed validator (minimum, maximum) balance: (15, 32) ETH
+    Slashed validator balance (min, max): (15, 32) ETH
 ```

 ![png](/assets/images/medalla-2-validator-taxonomy_files/medalla-2-validator-taxonomy_10_1.png)

 ## Types of Non-Participating Validator
 We'll now look at whether each active validator managed to attest successfully, and have their attestations included into the canonical chain.
-If their attestations weren't included, we can use the information from each validator's `first_attestated_epoch` and `latest_attestated_epoch`, which we calculated in [data processing](data_prep.ipynb) to have a guess at *why* the attestation was missed.
+If their attestations weren't included, we can use the information from each validator's `first_attestated_epoch` and `latest_attestated_epoch`, which we calculated in [data processing](/posts/medalla-data-prep) to have a guess at *why* the attestation was missed.
 We use the following definitions:
 1. `success_count`: the number of attestations in the epoch that where successfully included in the canonical chain
 2. `absent_count` : the number of scheduled attestations from validators who did not have any successful attestations in the whole dataset — we think of these validators as *absent* because they never showed up at all
 3. `dormant_count`: the number of scheduled attestations from validators who have not *yet* made a successful attestations (but they did later in the dataset) — we think of these as *dormant* validators who were not ready to attest when their `activation_epoch` hit (perhaps they overslept?)